dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 </ItemGroup>
 ```

-The .NET Core CLI tools for EF Core also require on a separate package called Microsoft.EntityFrameworkCore.Design.
-You can simply added it to the project using:
+The .NET Core CLI tools for EF Core also require a separate package called Microsoft.EntityFrameworkCore.Design.
+You can simply add it to the project using:

 ``` console
 dotnet add package Microsoft.EntityFrameworkCore.Design